ngfw-automation/policy-as-a-code/docs/source/object_types/application_groups.rst

 .. code-block:: json

     {
-     "application_groups": [
-       {
-         "name": "AG-collaboration-apps",
-         "description": "Applications used for collaboration",
-         "applications": [
-           "ms-teams",
-           "webex",
-           "zoom"
-         ]
-       },
-       {
-         "name": "AG-web-browsing",
+        "name": "APG-web-browsing-risky",
-         "description": "Web browsing applications",
-         "applications": [
+        "value": [
           "web-browsing",
-           "ssl"
+          "ssl",
+          "google-base",
+          "google-app-engine",
+          "soap"
         ]
     }
-     ]
-   }

 Implementation Details
 ~~~~~~~~~~~~~~~~~~~~~~

-The application groups defined in this JSON file are processed by functions in the ``application_groups.py`` module.
-This module:
+The application groups defined in this JSON file are processed by functions

-1. Parses the JSON file to extract application group definitions
-2. Creates application group objects using the Palo Alto Networks SDK
-3. Deploys the application groups to the PAN-OS device using multi-config API calls
+in the ``lib/application_groups.py`` module.